What is the difference between Hepatitis B and Hepatitis C?

 Hepatitis C is also a viral infection that affects the liver.
 It is caused by the Hepatitis C virus (HCV).

 It’s primarily spread through blood-to-blood contact, often via sharing needles, unscreened blood transfusions, or less commonly, through sexual contact.
+As it requires blood to blood transfer, we generally only see its sexual transmission if blood to blood contact has happened, such as sharing sex toys or during anal sex in groups.
 The infection can be acute, lasting a few months, or chronic, potentially leading to severe liver damage, cirrhosis, or liver cancer over time.

 Hepatitis C is less common in Australia than Hepatitis B, with just over 117,000 people living with a chronic infection.